Lemoncode/blog-post-loading-indicator-demos/01 Implementation/Readme.md

 + import { trackPromise } from 'react-promise-tracker';
 ```

-The we will wrap the fetch call with a _trackPromise_ method:
+Then we will wrap the fetch call with a _trackPromise_ method:

 _app.js_